Seq # 500250010

 Bionomics

-The moths hide during day time, but they fly at dusk and throughout the whole night.
+The adult moths, which are good flyers hide during the daytime, but they fly at dusk and throughout the whole night.
 They come to light.

 Flight periods